web-platform-tests/wpt/entries-api/README.md

 Unfortunately, most of the tests are **manual** and require drag-and-drop of test data.
-They can be run via [w3c-test.org](http://w3c-test.org/entries-api/), but a local clone of the repo for access to the `entries-api/support` files.
+They can be run via [w3c-test.org](http://w3c-test.org/entries-api/), but a local clone of the repo is required for access to the `entries-api/support` files.